fernandokokocha/new_catan/README.md

 * RSpec 3.7
 * Rubocop 0.62
 * overcommit 0.46
+* Reek 3.5

-Overcommit tool uses Rubocop and RSpec on the adequate development phases.
+Overcommit tool uses Rubocop, Reek, and RSpec on the adequate development phases.
 There's no need for additional configuration on your side.

 ## Test